mg86837242/electron-eon/api-server/README.md

 ## 1.0 Project Description

-"Electron Eon" is an e-commerce web application designed to facilitate the sales process of electronic goods.
-The primary objective of this website is to provide a one-stop destination for purchasing a wide range of electronic products, including smartphones, laptops, home appliances, and more.
-The project is created as part of the personal porfolio to demonstrate web development and deploymen skills.
+The project created as a part of the personal portfolio to demonstrate the skill of web development and deployment technologies.

+This project is created with minimum e-commerce functionalities to demonstrate a full stack web built with PostgreSQL database, Spring Boot API server backend, and React SPA frontend.
+Deployment technologies demonstrated include Docker, AWS, Terraform, web server configuration and DNS configuration.

 ## 2.0 Usage

-The following instructions assume you are not following the `README.md` in the monorepo's root directory, which suggest using Docker Compose to run this full stack web app.
+Note that the instructions below would require more manual work and are more prone to error than using Docker Compose, as outlined in the `README.md` in the project root directory, to run this full stack web app.

 ### 2.1 Prerequisite

-1. MySQL Community Server and Workbench installed
+1. PostgreSQL client installed (on Windows, you may also need to [set up several environment variables](https://www.youtube.com/watch?v=0EBkVzIBnoc))
-2. JDK Development Kit 21+
+2. Java Development Kit 21+ such as [Eclipse Temurin™ 21.0.4+7-LTS](https://adoptium.net/temurin/releases/?package=jdk&os=any)
 3. IDE for Java such as IntelliJ Community Edition
 4. IDE for JavaScript such as VS Code